mido/mido/README.rst

 Todo
 -----

-   - MIDI channels are numbered 1-16 in user interfaces, but are numbered 0-15 in the protocol.
-Which version should midi.py show?
    - include some kind of event based scheduler (perhaps based on http://github/olemb/gametime)
    - include useful lookup tables and functions for common things like scales and controller types
    - read and write MIDI files?
-   - serialize messages to text files
-   - reformat midi.txt to make it more useful (hex values in addition to binary)
    - support rich comparisons (easy with self.bytes and self.bin)